alexerlandsson/css-fadeshow/README.md

 ### 2. Modify the markup

 #### Adding images, navigation dots and prev/next navigation
-The fadeshow contains of four sections (radio, images, navigation and prev/next navigation).
+The fadeshow contains of five sections (radio, images, navigation, prev navigation and next navigation).
 To add a image, you need to add one if each (as markup shows above).
 It is important to keep the same structure and order.
 The CSS will check for the nth-child inside it's containers, so be sure to not change the class names.

 #### Modifiers